nicklockwood/iVersion/README.md

 	@property (nonatomic, copy) NSString *downloadButtonLabel;

 The button label for the button the user presses if they want to download a new update.

+    @property (nonatomic, assign) iVersionUpdatePriority updatePriority;

+This is a simple way to hide the ignore/remind buttons if you want to prioritize the update.
+There are three priority levels: `iVersionUpdatePriorityLow` is the default, and shows download, remind and ignore buttons; `iVersionUpdatePriorityMedium` hides the ignore button; `iVersionUpdatePriorityHigh` hides both the remind and ignore buttons, forcing the user to download the update immediately.

     @property (nonatomic, assign) BOOL useAllAvailableLanguages;